rstacruz/oec-guide/docs/polo_australia_correspondence.md

 > Thank you.
 >
 > *&mdash; from a Labor & Employment Officer, email dated May 29, 2018*

-(By the way: I also inquired in POEA Mandaluyong on how to secure a POEA Compliance Sheet, and said that they can't issue that unless you have a verified contract.)

 ## Contract addendums